transloadit/uppy/website/src/docs/aws-s3-multipart.md

 ### `limit: 0`

 The maximum amount of chunks to upload simultaneously.

-Set to `0` to disable limiting.
+### `minNeededForPresignBatch: defaults to limit`

+The minimum number of part candidates required before attemtping to batch presign some chunk URLs.
+This is used so that after the initial batch of `limit` presigned URLs are requested, smaller requests for one or two URLs at a time are not done.
+Cannot be greater than `limit`.
+Only relevant if `batchPartPresign` is true.

+## `batchPartPresign: false`

+Whether or not to presign the S3 PUT URLs in batches or one at a time when uploading chunks.
+By default a request is made to the [Companion](/docs/companion) instance, or your own endpoint, via `prepareUploadPart` for every chunk to get the presigned URL for that chunk.

 ### `retryDelays: [0, 1000, 3000, 5000]`

-When uploading a chunk fails, automatically try again after the millisecond intervals specified in this array.
+When uploading a chunk to S3 using a presigned URL fails, automatically try again after the millisecond intervals specified in this array.
 By default, we first retry instantly; if that fails, we retry after 1 second; if that fails, we retry after 3 seconds, etc.

 Set to `null` to disable automatic retries, and fail instantly if any chunk fails to upload.